Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 ar <- c()

-# Extract a subset of kc0 for the current iteration
+# Extract a subset of 20 elements from kc0 for the current iteration

 subset_kc0 <- kc0[((i - 1) * 20 + 1):(i * 20)]